-METREX and our host Riga Metropolitan Area invite you to join us online at the forthcoming Autumn Conference to learn from the new Regional Plan and its Action Plan for the Development of Riga Metropolitan Area.
+METREX and Riga Metropolitan Area brought Members together online to learn from the new Riga Regional Plan and the action plan for the Development of Riga Metropolitan Area.

-On the second conference day – 01 October 2021 – we will take a step back to explore the concept of a Central European approach to planning and what we can learn from it.
-For this we have invited participation from several Central European METREX Members.
-We will also reflect on it from the perspective of the New Planning approach from the Netherlands.
+On day two, we took a step back to explore the concept of a Central European approach to planning.
+For this we invited participation from several Central and Eastern European METREX Members.
+We also reflected on it from the perspective of the New Planning approach from the Netherlands.

 The metropolitan landscape in former Central-Eastern European states have changed radically in the past thirty years.
 The overall increase of metropolitan land consumption has changed the settlement structure, with new mobility patterns and the need for public services as a result, leading the transformation of metropolitan space.
 Nevertheless in some cases metropolitan areas are still in the process of being recognised by the governing structures and given some kind of governance status.